 3. Cheese and Veggies

 This one's for all the cheese lovers out there.
 Believe it or not, Moreno says a small amount of cheese makes for a healthy snack if paired with some cut-up veggies.
 She recommends eating roughly one ounce of organic cheese.
-The key word here being organic.
+The key word here is organic.

 4. RSP Nutrition Protein Brownie